Introduction

 Causes of Hives in Female Adults

 Hormonal fluctuations play a significant role in the development of hives in female adults.
 Conditions such as pregnancy, menopause, and menstrual cycles can influence the activity of the immune system, leading to the development of hives.
-For example, pregnancy involves substantial hormonal changes that can trigger immune responses and skin conditions, including hives.
-Similarly, menopause brings about hormonal shifts that can impact skin health and immune function.
-Additionally, autoimmune diseases like lupus and thyroid disorders are more prevalent in women, contributing to a higher likelihood of hives.
-Managing these hormonal influences and underlying conditions is crucial for reducing the incidence of hives in female adults.
+Autoimmune diseases like lupus and thyroid disorders, which are more prevalent in women, are also among the diseases that cause hives in adults.

 Causes of Hives in Male Adults